signalogic/SigDL/README.md

 &nbsp;<br/>

-Notes about the above flow diagram:
+Notes about model compression CICD flow:

 1) All testing blocks include inference.
 For inference testing performance may vary from non-real-time to accelerated many times faster than real-time, depending on available cloud resources.
 An inference block is shown explicitly when real-time performance is required.